GenomicsAotearoa/hts_workshop_mpi/level3/06-assembly-choices.md

 $ spades.py --isolate -k 21,33,55,77,99 ...
 ```

 Notice above that all manual *k*-mer values are odd-numbered.
-This is deliberate, as even-lengthed *k*-mers can yield palindromic *k*-mers which cannot be fitted into the assembly graph.
+This is deliberate, as even-lengthed values can yield palindromic *k*-mers which confuse the assembly graph.
 Chosing only odd values is a simple way to prevent this issue.

 In practice, we tend to find that `SPAdes` is quite quick to end the *k*-mer extension process and we can often get much better assemblies by manually specifying additonal *k*-mer sizes.
 However, the more *k*-mers we specify the longer assembly will take (as each *k*-mer size must go through a round of error correction and assembly).
 For an example of the effect of *k*-mer size on assembly, here is some data from a Genomics Aotearoa experiment assembling a marine metagenome: